Site Map

 The first one of course is the nature of Urbexing, why we do it, a bit of its history, how the internet changed it all, as well as the different specialties that have arisen through the years; roof top exploration, rural settings, cemeteries, hospitals and sanatoriums, caves and underground systems as well as abandoned factories.

-Given that urbexing is not the safest of past times, I address the safety issue.
-Either in general terms, or more specifically looking into first aid kits, weather or even how to dress for protection.
+Given that urbexing is not the safest of pastimes, I’ll address safety issue.
+Either in general terms, or more specifically, looking into first aid kits, weather or even how to dress for protection.
 I propose we even examine how to get to your target.
+And talking about safety, why not venture into emotional wellness in Urbexing.

 If urbexing can be bad for your health, be advised it can be extremely prejudicial to your legal record.
 In most cases, Urbexers operate outside the law.
 Hence I look at the general legal traps surrounding urbexing, as well as specific issues such as trespassing, its big brother infiltrations, and even try to give you a few pointers as what to do if you can get caught by the dreaded security guard.

-Finally, since I want to be there ’till the end for you (really, I do), we’ll look at the post production of your images, and how to achieves photographic Nirvana, such as tack sharp images.
+Finally, since I want to be there ’till the end for you (really, I do), we’ll look at the post production of your images, and how to achieves photographic Nirvana, such as tack sharp images, the perfect exposure, drakness in photography, how to solve all your pesky photo issues by going manual.

 One thought on “Site Map